Australian Bureau of Statistics

 Additional series of aggregate monthly hours worked will be incorporated.
 The new series available monthly will include state by sex and full-time/part-time employment status, and additional quarterly series will be available for each Industry Division.
 The timing for the release of these new series is to be determined.

 Aggregate monthly hours worked will now be called “Monthly hours worked in all jobs”.

 Looking for full-time and part-time work

 Information on looking for full-time and part-time work for all unemployed will be improved.
 Currently those people who indicate they are looking for full-time work are not asked about looking for part-time work.
 All unemployed people will be asked both, so output will include the categories: looked for both full-time and part-time work; looked for only full-time work; and looked for only part-time work.
 There will be new tables with this detailed output available from the January 2015 issue.
 The current concept of looking for full-time work will continue in tables which currently divide the unemployed population into looking for full-time or part-time work, however there will be a change in the label for those looking for part-time work to be 'looked for only part-time work'.
-This change will occur from the October 2014 issue.

 The 'Gross flows' matrices will be expanded to include the 'unmatched' part of the sample for completeness (i.e. those who do not have a labour force status for the previous month, or those who do not have a labour force status for the current month).
-This enhancement will be available in output from the October 2014 issue.

 More detail will be provided on duration of employment with current employer/business where duration is greater than one year, available from the May 2015 issue.